Dealing With Low Appraisals When Buying a House

 There are a few questions to ask yourself when making an offer on a house with a lot of competition that had a low appraisal.
 How badly do you want this house?
 Do you feel it is worth it?
 Are you willing to pay that out of pocket?
 If not, are you willing to walk away and not look back?
 At the end of the day, an appraisal is still just an opinion.
 Historically the value of a property is what a willing buyer wants to pay.
 It’s your choice!

 Do you want to learn more about buying a home, and are looking for some in-depth guidance?
-Check out our first-time buyer course!
+Check out our Future Homeowner Hub!
 It will not only teach you every step to buying your first home, but also teach you how to make that home an investment.

 Ready to chat with an agent and buy your first home?
-We can help you buy a home in the Austin area, or connect you with an agent elsewhere in the U.S. that will guide you along the way!
+We can help you buy a home in the Austin area!